Lab signal

 Adoption map

-These references point to real routes already importing the shared card families, so the lab stays grounded in actual adoption instead of aspirational design language.
+These references point to real pages already importing the shared card families, so the lab stays grounded in actual adoption instead of aspirational design language.

-/The root route uses premium cards to explain route choice, continuity, and platform utility before asking the user to descend deeper.
+/The root page uses premium cards to explain product choice, continuity, and platform utility before asking the user to go deeper.

-/solutionsThe commercial route uses card families to stage operating signals, delivery proof, route deck choices, and cross-route handoff.
+/solutionsSolutions uses card families to stage operating signals, delivery proof, product choices, and customer handoff.

-/exchangeExchange surfaces use the same premium card language, but the copy shifts toward trust, custody, support, and operational readiness.
+/prismPrism surfaces use the same premium card language, but the copy shifts toward market intelligence, source confidence, and research readiness.

-/services/*The service pages now use the pattern lab logic to keep configurators, proof sections, and route-specific next actions aligned with the broader system.
+/services/*The service pages use pattern lab logic to keep configurators, proof sections, and next actions aligned with the broader system.

 Usage reference

-If a route needs a new shell, document why the existing families fail first.
-Most route work should start by composing the current families with better copy, proof, and CTA logic.
+If a page needs a new shell, document why the existing families fail first.
+Most page work should start by composing the current families with better copy, proof, and CTA logic.

 import {